seiyria/Roguathia/README.md

     * More border style choices (style = character[s] + color)
     * Higher SP multiplier
     * Game speed slider
-    * Greater and lesser benefits (+1/+3 to most stats incl. str, dex, con, int, wis, cha, luk, level)
+    * Greater and lesser benefits (+1/+3 to most stats incl. str, dex, con, int, wis, cha, luk)
-    * Utility benefit (+sight, haste, etc, enchanted gear, more charges on gear, weapon proficiencies)
+    * Utility benefit (+sight, haste, etc, enchanted gear, more charges on gear, level, weapon proficiencies)
   * KP (monsters are worth different amounts of points)
     * More monster variety (ie, unlock certain difficulties for monsters.
 By default you only get up to difficulty 5 or so.)
     * Stronger monsters (ie, their stats are overall better)